mozilla/gcp-ingestion/docs/ingestion-beam/amplitude-job.md

 ### [optional] Sampling

 Optionally, a sampling can be configured for the job.
 This is to reduce the number of events that get sent to the Amplitude API.

-### Parse Payload

-Parse the message body as a `UTF-8` encoded JSON payload and drop some specific fields.

-### Parse User Agent

-Attempt to extract browser, browser version, and os from the `user_agent` attribute, drop any nulls, and remove `user_agent` from attributes.

-### Write Metadata Into the Payload

-Add a nested `metadata` field and several `normalized_*` attributes into the payload body.

 ### Parse Amplitude Events